 For more advanced data, like average views per viewer or new versus returning viewers, click See More.
 The next screen lets you filter the graph for any YouTube metric across any time period.
 Frankly, this is where the real magic happens!

 Lastly, there are tons of navigation tabs to take you where you need to go.
-They will guide you to content, audience, revenue, and research data, the latter showing content gaps and popular search terms on your channel.
+They will guide you to content, audience, revenue, and trend data, the latter showing content gaps and popular search terms on your channel.

 Near the bottom is a list of popular content you made in the last month, which is nice to see at a glance.